The Changeover (film)

 The Changeover is a 2017 New Zealand coming-of-age fantasy horror film.
 Directed by Miranda Harcourt and her husband, Stuart McKenzie, it is based on the 1984 young adult novel of the same name by Margaret Mahy.
 Starring Timothy Spall, Melanie Lynskey, Lucy Lawless, Nicholas Galitzine and Erana James, it was released in New Zealand on 28 September 2017, followed by a limited theatrical run in the United States on 22 February 2019.
 The film received positive reviews from critics.

 Premise

-Teenaged Laura (Erana James), a strong-willed schoolgirl with a rare psychic gift, finds herself drawn into a terrifying battle when her younger brother (Benji Purchase) falls under the curse of an ancient, human-devouring demon (Timothy Spall).
-With their distraught mother (Melanie Lynskey) looking on helplessly as her son's life is drained out of him bit by bit, Laura must learn to harness her mystical powers—with the help of enigmatic outsiders Sorenson (Nicholas Galitzine) and Miryam (Lucy Lawless)—in order to vanquish the malevolent force, save her sibling, and make peace with her true identity.
+Teenaged Laura, a strong-willed schoolgirl with a rare psychic gift, finds herself drawn into a terrifying battle when her younger brother falls under the curse of an ancient, human-devouring demon.
+With their distraught mother looking on helplessly as her son's life is drained out of him bit by bit, Laura must learn to harness her mystical powers—with the help of enigmatic outsiders Sorenson and Miryam in order to vanquish the malevolent force, save her sibling, and make peace with her true identity.